 Are tuition payments for non-matriculated students reportable?

-Tuition for non-matriculated students have the same reporting requirements as tuition for matriculated students, as listed above.
+Tuition for non-matriculated students has the same reporting requirements as tuition for matriculated students, as listed above.

 How should IHEs report multiyear gifts and contracts spanning more than one year?

-Yes, gifts and contracts made to an international branch campus are required to be reported by the U.S IHE.
+Yes, the U.S. IHE must report gifts and contracts made to an international branch campus.

 Is an FFDR required for each campus of a multicampus IHE?